Fengyuan railway station

-Fengyuan (豐原 (Fēngyuán)) is a railway station in Taichung, Taiwan served by Taiwan Railways.
-It was formerly a terminus for the now-defunct TRA Dongshi line and a current terminus for local trains that specifically travel via Taichung railway station, Xinwuri railway station, Taichung Port railway station and Zhunan railway station connecting Taichung line and Coast Line.
+Fengyuan (豐原 (Fēngyuán)) is a railway station in Taichung, Taiwan served by Taiwan Railway.
+It was formerly a terminus for the now-defunct TRA Dongshi line, and is a current terminus for local trains that specifically travel via Taichung railway station, Xinwuri railway station, Taichung Port railway station and Zhunan railway station connecting Taichung line and Coast Line.

 Overview

 The 1960 station opened with two island platforms.
 In 2016 it was converted to one side platform, one island platform, and a remaining unused platform.

-As part of the Taichung Elevated Railway Project, the station is replaced with an elevated station with two island platforms.
+As part of the Taichung Elevated Railway Project, the station has been replaced with an elevated station with two island platforms.